 Operating engineers may have been exposed to asbestos in multiple ways.
 The machinery they used was often built with numerous asbestos-containing components, such as gaskets and brake pads.
 By demolishing buildings with asbestos in their structure, exposure was possible as well, since millions of old houses in the U.S. were built with asbestos-containing products.
 For road grader operators, roadbeds might have been another source of exposure, as asbestos was incorporated in many to increase their durability.
 Finally, by spending the majority of their time on construction sites, operating engineers were also exposed to significant levels of asbestos dust released following various building operations.Asbestos Screening

 How were electrical engineers exposed to asbestos?

-Electrical equipment is necessary in a wide range of settings, including residential buildings, communication systems, household appliances and aircraft.
+Electrical equipment is necessary for a wide range of settings, including residential buildings, communication systems, household appliances, and aircraft.
 However, before the 1980s, nearly all electrical wiring had one element in common: asbestos.
 Therefore, it is perhaps not surprising that electrical engineers have also been exposed to this harmful mineral on the job.Asbestos Screening

 How were sales engineers exposed to asbestos?

 Because they were often in contact with asbestos-containing products, sales engineers have a moderate risk of developing a serious disease as well.
 Although they were not required to disturb asbestos insulation like stationary engineers, sales engineers were exposed to products such as boilers and other similar equipment on a regular basis.Asbestos Screening